tycrek/accounted4/README.md

 app.use('/my-private-zone', ac4.auth());
 ```

 Now add the rest of your routes and start the app.
-Visiting any of your routes will redirect the user to the OAuth provider.
+Visiting any of your routes will redirect the user to the OAuth2 provider.
 Once they sign in, they'll be redirected back to your app.

 ### Using the providers' API